Carolina Panthers vs. Washington Football Team NFL Week 11 Odds, Plays and Insights for November 21, 2021

 - Carolina is 5-5-0 against the spread this year.

-- The Panthers have always covered the spread this season when favored by 3.5 points or more.
+- This season, the Panthers have won against the spread in each of their two games as a favorite of 3.5 points or more.

-- Carolina's games this year have hit the over three times in 10 opportunities (30%).
+- Carolina's games this year have gone over the point total three times in 10 opportunities (30%).

-- When Carolina scores more than 27.3 points, it is 1-2 against the spread and 1-2 overall.
+- Carolina is 1-2 against the spread and 1-2 overall in games when it puts up more than 27.3 points.

 - The Panthers have turned the ball over six more times (17 total) than the Football Team have forced a turnover (11) this season.